Early Cuban bands: Sexteto Habanero

 In 1917 four musicians calling themselves Cuarteto Oriental recorded four numbers for Columbia in Havana.
 The numbers are listed in a Columbia catalog for 1921, but are probably lost.
 However, the same group expanded to a sextet in 1918, and were recorded by Victor in a field recording at the Hotel Inglaterra in Havana.
 At least one of these records has survived, giving two numbers, which are probably the first surviving sones.
 The new grouping called itself Sexteto Habanero in 1920.

 Sexteto Habanero 1920.
 Its line-up was: back, L>R: Guillermo Castillo (guitar and director), Carlos Godínez (tres), Gerardo Martínez (voz prima y claves); front, L>R: Antonio Bacallao (botija), Oscar Sotolongo (square bongó) and Felipe Nerí Cabrera (maracas).

-The instrumental set-up is interesting, because they use some of the original instruments of the son: the botija and a unique square bongó.
+The instrumental setup is interesting, because they use some of the original instruments of the son: the botija and a unique square bongó.
 Soon this (and other) groups appreciated that the double bass was a musically more suitable instrument: they never went back to the botija.
 Five years later, the group had new members and a different look, including Agustín Gutierrez (bongó), Abelardo Barroso (sonero, claves), Felipe Nerí Cabrera (maracas, vocals); Gerardo Martínez (double bass, vocals, leader); Guillermo Castillo (guitar, vocals), Carlos Godínez (tres, vocals).